 My awesome friend, Beth, uses my Daily Math Talk Cards for her kindergarten number talks.
 You can watch the video below to see how she incorporates some of these tips into her lesson.
 Rather than using the small cards, she chose to use the slides that are also included in my Daily Math Talk Cards resource.

 “I love how these questions are so open ended!
 Thank you!”
 (Andrea D.)

 Kindergarten, First, and Second Grade Math Talks

 To be effective, number talks should have clear rules and expectations, kept within a short time frame, ask open-ended questions, never reject a students reasoning, and provide clear visuals.
 Through the process of reasoning, teachers are given an invaluable opportunity to assess the students true understanding of mathematics through daily math talks.

 Use these math talks in combination with the Counting to 100 rote counting assessment to monitor students math progress in kindergarten.
-You can purchase them from my TPT store, or direct from my Little Learning Corner store below.

 Before you go, here are a few blog posts you may enjoy: